Gnesta

-Gnesta (/sv/) is a bimunicipal locality and the seat of Gnesta Municipality, Södermanland County, Sweden with 6,376 inhabitants in 2020.
+Gnesta (/sv/) is a bimunicipal locality and the seat of Gnesta Municipality, Södermanland County, Sweden.
+The population was 6,376 as of 2020.

-Gnesta is located in Södermanland, on the border to Stockholm County.
-As situated near the county boundary Gnesta is served by Stockholm commuter rail which has a terminus here.
+Gnesta is in Södermanland, on the border with Stockholm County.
+The Stockholm commuter rail has a terminus in Gnesta.

-Gnesta is the location for the 2009 film adaptation of the Stieg Larsson book The Girl with the Dragon Tattoo, representing the fictional Hedestad and Hedeby Island.
+The 2009 film adaptation of Stieg Larsson's book The Girl with the Dragon Tattoo was shot in Gnesta, which represented the fictional Hedestad and Hedeby Island.